Holly Fay: Education

-Fay studied at the University of Regina, receiving her Bachelor of Education in 1985, and her Bachelor of Fine Arts in painting and drawing in 1989.
-In 1994, she completed her master's degree in Fine Arts at the University of Ulster in Belfast, Northern Ireland.
+Fay studied at the University of Regina, receiving her Bachelor of Fine Arts in painting and drawing, and completed her master's degree in Fine Arts at the University of Ulster in Belfast, Northern Ireland.

 Career

-Fay's works include drawing, painting, mixed media, and installation projects, focused on themes of landscape, history, perspective, and nature, as well as exploring systems of knowledge, ideas of place, and phenomenology.
-She has been a part of the Saskatchewan arts community in a number of different ways including, curator, writer, mentor, and artist.
+Fay's works include drawing, painting and installation projects, focused on themes of interconnectedness of natural phenomena, ecological systems, phenomenology and the lived environment, and the more-than-human, as well as, ideas of place and the representation of landscape She has been a part of the Saskatchewan arts community in a number of different ways including, curator, writer, mentor, and artist.

-In 2004, the Landscape as Muse documentary series covered Fay's work alongside other artists such as Joe Fafard, Aganetha Dyck, Peter von Tiesenhausen and Edward Burtynsky.
-The documentary examines the work of Canadian artists and the relationships between art and landscape.
+In 2004, the Landscape as Muse documentary series covered Fay's work alongside other artists such as Joe Fafard, Aganetha Dyck, Peter von Tiesenhausen and Edward Burtynsky.The documentary examines the work of Canadian artists and the relationships between art and landscape.

-Fay is the board Chair for the Art Gallery of Regina and a member of CARFAC (Canadian Artists' Representation Le Front Des Artistes Canadien) Saskatchewan.
+Fay won the CARFAC National Visual Arts Advocacy Award in 2016.

 Exhibitions

 Fay has participated in a number of solo and group exhibitions across Canada, including the Mata Gallery, Art Gallery of Regina, and MacKenzie Art Gallery.
-Her works are held in permanent collections at the Saskatchewan Arts Board, MacKenzie Gallery, and City of Regina.
+Her works are held in permanent collections at the Saskatchewan Arts Board, MacKenzie Gallery, Dunlop Art Gallery, University of Regina, and City of Regina.